pavelm14/Eudaminae_phylogeny/bioinformatics/worfklow/1_Retrieve_local.md

 scp -r ./*.fastq.gz pavelmatos@zuphux.cerit-sc.cz:/home/pavelmatos/eudaminae/raw
 ```

-If many large directories are needed, a batch download of part of them might be better.
-In this case, I upload the first 30 specimens having clean (trimmed) reads.
+If many large directories are needed, a batch download is better.
+In this case, I retrieve the first 30 specimens having clean (trimmed) reads.
 The sequences are stored uncompressed (.fastq) for each specimen in one numbered folder (from 001/ to 145/).

 ```bash
 [pavel local computer]$